-Under state law, the town is prohibited from requiring employees to provide login information or allow access to their personal accounts on social media sites such as Facebook, Twitter and YouTube.
+- Under state law, the town is prohibited from requiring employeeeto provide login information or allow access to their personal accounts on social media sites such as Facebook, Twitter and YouTube.
 State law also prohibits the Town from retaliating or discriminating against employees for refusing to provide their social media credentials or reporting alleged violations of this law.
-Notwithstanding these laws, employees are strictly prohibited from using social media sites to discuss confidential Town business or reference their status as a town employee or disparage town officials or actions when making comments.
+Notwithstanding these laws, employees are strictly prohibited from using social media sites to discuss confidential Town business or reference their status as a town employee or disparage town officials or actions when making comments. - The town may access any publicly available information on any social medium.
+Accordingly, the Town may also be provided with access to statements made and pictures shared on social media sites or on the internet in general by other employees and/or by members of the public voluntarily without the employee's consent or knowledge.
+Employees should therefore exercise caution and good judgment in posting any material to any social medium sites or on the internet.
+Employees are prohibited from representing themselves as agents of the town on any personal social media site and may be subject to discipline for information shared on or statements or pictures posted on social media sites or the internet.

-The town may conduct investigations into social media use if it receives specific information about workplace misconduct or the unauthorized transfer of the town's proprietary or confidential information.
-Under no circumstances shall any employee post any comments or photographs pertaining to the town that are not known to the general public, that relate to any town employee or official, resident, resident information or any other confidential MUNICIPAL information on any social medium (i.e. Facebook, Twitter, Instagram, Snapchat, YouTube, etc.) Such violations of confidentiality will not be tolerated, and employees violating this policy will be subject to disciplinary action.

-Nothing in these policies is designed to interfere with, restrain, or prevent social media communications by employees engaging in protected concerted activities regarding wages, hours, or other terms and conditions of employment pursuant to the National Labor Relations Act.
+- The town may conduct investigations into social media use if it receives specific information about workplace misconduct or the unauthorized transfer of the town's proprietary or confidential information.
+Under no circumstances shall any employee post any comments or photographs pertaining to the town that are not known to the general public, that relate to any town employee or official, resident, resident information or any other confidential MUNICIPAL information on any social medium (i.e. Facebook, Twitter, Instagram, Snapchat, YouTube, etc.) Such violations of confidentiality will not be tolerated, and employees violating this policy will be subject to disciplinary action. - Nothing in these policies is designed to interfere with, restrain, or prevent social media communications by employees engaging in protected concerted activities regarding wages, hours, or other terms and conditions of employment pursuant to the National Labor Relations Act.
 All Town employees have the right to engage in or refrain from such activities.

 Sec.
 90-48.
-Statements to the media.
+Statements to the media